 Flight from Bangkok to Koh Lanta

-The quickest way to get from Bangkok to Koh Lanta is by flight, however, as mentioned above this is not as straightforward as it may sound.
+The quickest way to get from Bangkok to Koh Lanta is by flight, but, as mentioned above this is not as straightforward as it may sound.
 To begin with, there is no airport on any of Koh Lanta’s islands so the closest you will be able to fly is to Krabi Airport, on the mainland.
-From there you will have two options: either a speedboat, or a private minivan.
+From there you will have two options: either a speedboat or a private minivan.
 The speedboat is a great way to travel – upon leaving Krabi Airport you’ll first need to take a minivan to the coast, and then hop onto the speedboat for your thrilling transfer to your Koh Lanta hotel.
 Depending on sea conditions, this transfer should take between 1 hour and 1.5 hours.

-If speedboat is not your thing, a private minivan can instead transfer you from Krabi Airport to Koh Lanta, but this will take longer.
+If a speedboat is not your thing, a private minivan can instead transfer you from Krabi Airport to Koh Lanta, but this will take longer.
 The minivan section of the journey will be somewhere between 2.5 and 3 hours.
 Even so, when you add this to the 70-minute flight, traveling from Bangkok to Koh Lanta this way is still faster than the alternatives.

 Direct Bus from Bangkok to Koh Lanta

 For the die-hard, budget-conscious travelers, a bus is usually the only option!
 It’s the cheapest way to travel from Bangkok to Koh Lanta.
 Because you’ll be traveling overnight you are also saving yourself the cost of a night in a hotel, so this makes it an even more cost-effective way to travel.
 But, there are drawbacks, the time it takes, and the fact that being cooped up in a bus for so long is not to everyone’s taste.